 |Good for||People interested in meditation and mindfulness|

-This piece introduced 25 different mental health-related apps that can provide mood-boosting, practice-improving, and life-enhancing value.
-While these 25 apps made the cut for inclusion here, there are tons of other apps out there that you may find to be effective for your or your clients.
+This piece introduced fifteen mental health-related apps that can provide mood-boosting, practice-improving, and life-enhancing value.
+While these fifteen apps made the cut for inclusion here, there are tons of other apps out there that you may find to be effective for you or your clients.

 If you’re a therapist, it’s a good idea to do some research on apps in your specialty and try some of them out for yourself to ensure you’re recommending only the best for your clients.

 The bottom line is that apps are the therapeutic tools of the future.
 If you want to offer your clients the most impactful tools for growth, healing, and self-development, you’ll want to start incorporating apps like these.
 Why not start your $1, 30-day trial of Quenza today?

 - ^ Kessler, D., Lewis, G., Kaur, S., Wiles, N., King, M., Weich, S., & Peters, T. J. (2009).
 Therapist-delivered Internet psychotherapy for depression in primary care: a randomised controlled trial.
 The Lancet, 374(9690), 628-634.

 - ^ Olthuis, J. V., Watt, M. C., Bailey, K., Hayden, J. A., & Stewart, S. H. (2016).
 Therapist‐supported Internet cognitive behavioural therapy for anxiety disorders in adults.
 Cochrane Database of Systematic Reviews, (3).

 - ^ Lui, J. H., Marcus, D. K., & Barry, C. T. (2017).
 Evidence-based apps?
 A review of mental health mobile applications in a psychotherapy context.
 Professional Psychology: Research and Practice, 48(3), 199.